 G00 Z1.
 M09 G00 Z1.
 M09 Preparatory function for a Rapid Movement .
 Retracts tool tip to 1.0 above "PART" or "PROGRAM ZERO" in preparation for full spindle retract.
 Turns the coolant "off."
-G00 G91 G28 Z0 M5 G28 G49 M5 This preparatory function causes a return to machine zero of all axes.
+G00 G91 G28 Z0 M5 G28 This properatory function sources a return to machine your of all eyes.
+If an V G28 This preparatory function causes a return to machine zero of all axes.
 If an X, Y and Z are specified, only the axis specified will be moved to machine zero.
 Machine must be in incremental mode (G91).
-Cancels Tool Length Offset Stop spindle rotation (G00 G90 G53 Z0) G53 Non-modal selects machine coordinates.
-G28 G91 Y0 (G53 Y0) G91 ZO.
-YO Preparatory function for INCREMENTAL mode, which is required for rapid move to the G28 reference point.
+G49 Cancels Tool Length Offset M5 Stop spindle rotation (G00 G90 G53 Z0) G53 Non-modal selects machine coordinates.
+G28 G91 Y0 (G53 Y0) G91 Preparatory function for INCREMENTAL mode, which is required for rapid move to the G28 reference point.
+Z0.
 This will ensure a full retract, of Z axis in the "UP" direction to machine zero.
-Ensure "Y" axis is in the full out position for ease of loading and unloading.
+Y0 Ensure "Y" axis is in the full out position for ease of loading and unloading.
 M30 M30 Signals END OF PROGRAM AND REWIND to the control.
 The program will reset to the first block of the program and stop.
 It also stops the spindle, turns off the coolant and cancels tool length offsets.
 It also makes the control ready for the next cycle.